“You never really think you’re going to miss going to school, but…”

 The trial, which runs through The Johns Hopkins Hospital in Baltimore, Maryland, requires the tumor to have a certain type of genetic mutation in order to be a candidate.
 Fortunately, Bella’s fit the bill.
 By foregoing the radiation, the hope is to limit any potential learning disability or other neuropsychological issue such as anxiety, depression or ADHD.

 To check on this, a neuropsychologist is following her progress along the way.
 Before Bella had her surgery, a psychologist with special training worked with her to establish a baseline of her learning capabilities.
-Neuropsychology is different from general psychology as it doesn’t focus on counselling, but rather understanding the impact that treatment has on the brain.
+Neuropsychology is different from general psychology as it doesn’t focus on counseling, but rather understanding the impact that treatment has on the brain.
 As Bella progresses through her treatment, she’ll have follow-ups to assess any impacts to how she learns, her ability to understand a variety of subject matters, and social skills.

 The treatment lasts for 45 weeks, during which Bella will undergo nine cycles of chemotherapy.
 Some sessions are longer and require an overnight stay, others are a 10-minute outpatient visit.
 The chemo has zapped her taste buds, and she has dropped from 79 pounds to an even more petite 53.
 A discreet feeding tube hook-up helps make sure she gets enough nutrition–and, of course, her dad sneaking in Wendy’s fast food to her hospital room.